deloachtech/backstack-demo/README.md

 ## Live version

-A live version of this repository is also available at [https://main.d39dm9d7yu1652.amplifyapp.com/](https://main.d39dm9d7yu1652.amplifyapp.com/).
+A live version of this repository is available at [https://demo.backstack.com/](https://demo.backstack.com).
 Log in using `demo` as the username and password.

 ## Docs

-Project documentation can be found at [backstack.com/sample](https://backstack.com/sample).
+Project documentation can be found at [backstack.com/demo](https://backstack.com/demo).

 ## API Access